whyb/FastChwHwcConverter/README.md

 # FastChwHwcConverter

 ## Overview
-FastChwHwcConverter is a high-performance, multi-thread, header-only C++ library for converting image data formats between HWC (Height, Width, Channels) and CHW (Channels, Height, Width).
+FastChwHwcConverter is a high-performance, multi-thread, header-only C++ library for converting image data formats between **HWC (Height, Width, Channels)** and **CHW (Channels, Height, Width)**.
 The library leverages OpenMP parallel processing to provide lightning-fast performance.

+Any similar type conversion code you find another project on GitHub will most likely only achieve performance close to the speed of [single-thread execution](#benchmark-performance-timing-results).

 ## Features
 - **High-Performance**: Utilizes OpenMP for parallel processing.
 Make full use of CPU multi-core features.
 - **Header-Only**: Include **ONLY** a single header file.
-Easy to integrate into your C/C++ project.
+Easy to integrate into your C/C++ project. [example](#example).
-- **Flexible**: Supports scaling, clamping, and normalization of image data.
+- **Flexible**: Supports scaling, clamping, and normalization of image data, any data type.

 ## Installation
 Simply include the header file `FastChwHwcConverter.hpp` in your project: